Major prion protein: Muscles, liver, and pituitary

 PrP-null mice provide clues to a role in muscular physiology when subjected to a forced swimming test, which showed reduced locomotor activity.
 Aging mice with an overexpression of PRNP showed significant degradation of muscle tissue.

-Though present, very low levels of PrP exist in the liver and could be associated with liver fibrosis.
-Presence in the pituitary has been shown to affect neuroendocrine function in amphibians, but little is known concerning mammalian pituitary PrP.
+Very low levels of PrP exist in the liver and could be associated with liver fibrosis.
+The presence of PrP in the pituitary has been shown to affect neuroendocrine function in amphibians, but little is known concerning PrP in the mammalian pituitary.

 Cellular

-Varying expression of PrP through the cell cycle has led to speculation on involvement in development.
-A wide range of studies has been conducted investigating the role in cell proliferation, differentiation, death, and survival.
+Varying expression of PrP throughout the cell cycle has led to speculation that the protein might be involved in development.
+Numerous studies have been conducted investigating the role in cell proliferation, differentiation, death, and survival.
 Engagement of PrP has been linked to activation of signal transduction.
 Modulation of signal transduction pathways has been demonstrated in cross-linking with antibodies and ligand-binding (hop/STI1 or copper).
-Given the diversity of interactions, effects, and distribution, PrP has been proposed as dynamic surface protein functioning in signaling pathways.
-Specific sites along the protein bind other proteins, biomolecules, and metals.
-These interfaces allow specific sets of cells to communicate based on level of expression and the surrounding microenvironment.
-The anchoring on a GPI raft in the lipid bilayer supports claims of an extracellular scaffolding function.
+Given the diversity of interactions, effects, and distribution, PrP has been proposed to be a dynamic surface protein functioning in signaling pathways.
+Specific sites along the protein bind to other proteins, biomolecules, and metals.
+These interfaces allow specific sets of cells to communicate based on their level of expression and the surrounding microenvironment.
+The anchoring of PrP on a GPI raft in the lipid bilayer supports claims of an extracellular scaffolding function.